Kevingili/clash_royale/README.md

 * You can create and join clans
 * You can discuss in forum section
 * You can play against other users
+* See profil of users
+* Exchange cards with other users
+* May be more in future !